MicrosoftDocs/microsoft-365-community/Community/creating-useful-views-in-lists-libraries.md

 ## How many items are in this List/Library?

 It can be tough to know the answer to this up front, but once you've been a Site Owner for a few years, you'll get a feel for it.
-This question lends itself to thinking about performance, pagination in Classic (i.e., _1-30 of 3000 items_), folders in Libraries, Grouping content in a View, and data-driven views.
+This question lends itself to thinking about performance, pagination in Classic (e.g., _1-30 of 3000 items_), folders in Libraries, Grouping content in a View, and data-driven views.

 Check the guide to handling Views where there is a lot of content: [Living Large with Large Lists and Large Libraries](/microsoft-365/community/large-lists-large-libraries-in-sharepoint)